 2020-21 Brooklyn Academy of Music (BAM) New Work In-Residence

-The Invisible Opera is a contemporary music theatre work for public space.
+The Invisible Opera is a contemporary performance work for public space.

 THE INVISIBLE OPERA

-Developed through the support of the Brooklyn Academy of Music, The Watermill Center, Arts Centre Melbourne, RISING and the Australia Council of the Arts.
+The Invisible Opera was created through the support of the Brooklyn Academy of Music (BAM), Arts Centre Melbourne and the Australia Council of the Arts

 October 5, 2018